Countess of Liverpool (1814 ship)

-Countess of Liverpool was launched in 1814 at Portland (Weymouth).
-She served from February 1814 to July 1827 as a Weymouth–Channel Islands sailing packet.
-From 1828 she started sailing to Brazil, and from 1830 to India.
+Countess of Liverpool was launched in 1814, at Portland (Weymouth).
+She served from February 1814 to July 1827, as a Weymouth–Channel Islands sailing packet.
+From 1828, she started sailing to Brazil, and from 1830, to India.
 In 1833, she became leaky while sailing in the Indian Ocean.
-She was condemned in 1833 and then broken up at Mauritius in 1834.
+She was condemned in 1833, and then broken up at Mauritius in 1834.

 Career

-On 22 January 1814, Countess of Liverpool, Robert White, master, sailed to the Channel Islands on her first voyage as a packet on the Weymouth-Channel Islands run.
-She would serve until 1827.
+Robert Naylor, formerly an owner-captain of a Falmouth packet, had Countess of Liverpool built For the Channel Islands.
+She was launched in November 1813, and registered in February 1814, with Naylor as master and owner.
+Another source reports that on 22 January 1814, Countess of Liverpool, Robert White, master, sailed to the Channel Islands on her first voyage as a packet on the Weymouth-Channel Islands run.

+Debts forced Naylor within two days of her registration to sell a one-eighth share in Countess of Liverpool, and within another month of two further eighths.
+In May 1816, his creditors took over the remaining five-eighths.
+Countess of Liverpool was withdrawn for a year with Sir William Curtis, a Ramsgate cutter, replacing her from June 1816 to June 1817.

+In June 1817, the Post Office appointed Robert White to replace Naylor.
+In August, White acquired the five-eighths held by Naylor's creditors, and eventually another one-eighth.
+He never became sole-owner though, which was unusual in the packet trade.